 This hybrid business entity combines elements of a corporation with those of a partnership and makes for a powerful business structure for many owners.

-Owning and operating as an LLC allows entrepreneurs, small businesses, and owners to run their own business on their own terms.
+Owning and operating as an LLC allows entrepreneurs, small businesses, and owners to run their own businesses on their own terms.
 LLCs can also avoid double taxation and enjoy pass-through deductions and credits, all while taking advantage of legal protection and flexible profit sharing.

 A single-member LLC (SMLLC) is a limited liability company with only one owner/member who controls the entire business.
 The LLC is considered to be its own legal entity.